 In NaradaBrokering we impose a hierarchical structure on the broker network, where a broker is part of a cluster that is part of a super-cluster, which in turn is part of a super-super-cluster and so on.
 Clusters comprise strongly connected brokers with multiple links to brokers in other clusters, ensuring alternate communication routes during failures.
-This organization scheme results in average communication pathlengths between brokers increasing logarithmically with geometric increases in network size, as opposed to exponential increases in uncontrolled settings.
+This organization scheme results in "small world networks" where the average communication pathlengths between brokers increase logarithmically with geometric increases in network size, as opposed to exponential increases in uncontrolled settings.